dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 1. Log into your DNSimple account.
 1. On the top-nav menu click the <label>Domains</label> tab, locate the relevant domain and click on the name to access the domain page.
-1. Scroll down the page until you see the <label>SSL certificates</label> section
+1. Scroll down the page until you see the <label>SSL certificates</label> section.
 </div>

 From the certificate section you can [purchase an new SSL certificate](/articles/purchasing-ssl-certificates/), [renew an existing SSL certificate](/articles/renewing-ssl-certificates/) or view and install the SSL certificate.